oslomarketsolutions/website/src/pages/en/products/index.md

     header: Standard Products
     subHeader: Get started today with our subscription based products
     text: >-
-      With our plug-n-play products, you will be up and running within a day or two.
+      With our plug and play products, you will be up and running within a day or two.
 Contact us to see how our products can help lift your business.
 services:
   feedAPI:
     buttonText: Contact us
+    desktopImage: /img/feed-desktop-en@2x.png
     header: Feed API
-    desktopImage: /img/feed-desktop-en@2x.png
     id: feedAPI
     mobileImage: /img/feed-mobile-en@2x.png
     tabletImage: /img/feed-desktop-en@2x.png